EquinoxTheGryph/irrigation-serv/README.md

  - To make instalation easier, first make sure the `python-pip` package is installed.

  - Install the required libraries:
    `pip3 install -r requirements.txt`

  - To run the code:
-   `python3 main.py`
+   `python3 main.py <PARAMETERS>`
    Note: Make sure the script is running using Python version 3.6 or above for the best experience.
+   For parameters, see the Configuration guide.

 #### Docker
  - Build the image:
    `docker build https://github.com/STcraft/irrigation-serv.git --tag 'irrigation-serv:master'`

- - Run the image (Replace `/dev/ttyXXX` with your serial device):
+ - Run the image (Replace `/dev/ttyXXX` with your serial device.):
-   `docker run --device=/dev/ttyXXX irrigation-serv`
+   `docker run --device=/dev/ttyXXX irrigation-serv <PARAMETERS>` For parameters, see the Configuration guide.

 #### Hass.io (HomeAssistant)
- - Follow the guide documented here:
+ - Follow the guide documented here: https://github.com/STcraft/hassio-irrigation-serv
-   https://github.com/STcraft/hassio-irrigation-serv